Storytelling/Writing Workshop Retreat

 Oaxaca has been an ancient agricultural hub since antiquity, supporting at least 4000 years of continuous civilization—some have called Oaxaca the“Tigris-Euphrates of the Americas.”

 This rich history and culture may account for Oaxaca being one of safest cities in Mexico and a favorite for Mexican family vacations.

-Appropriate for writers, storytellers, teachers, therapists, photographers, people in transition (retirees included), artists of all genres and anyone interested in Mexican and Meso-American culture and history.
+The class/retreat is appropriate for writers, storytellers, teachers, people in transition and retirees, therapists, photographers, artists of all genres and anyone interested in Mexican and Meso-American culture and history.

-Led by Jim May, EMMY award-winning storyteller/author, with Nan Seidler, visual artist and co-founder of “Women’s Works,” an internationally recognized, juried annual art show in Woodstock, Illinois.
+Led by Jim May, EMMY award-winning storyteller/author, with Nan Seidler, visual artist and co-founder of “Women’s Works,” an internationally recognized, juried annual art show at the Old Courthouse Gallery in Woodstock, Illinois.

-Workshop participants can examine their own life journeys in light of cultural influences, traditional stories, and mythic symbols and archetypes.
+Workshop participants have an opportunity to examine their own life journeys in light of cultural influences, traditional stories, and mythic symbols and archetypes.
 The juxtaposition of time for telling and listening to stories, reflecting, writing, sketching, discussing…and participation in the rich cultural and mythic mosaic that is Oaxaca provides a potential for powerful creative insight and artistic expression and output in virtually any medium.

 Some questions that are examined: